 Kimberly teaches and counsels at the Family Bible Camp, the Winter Youth Retreat, and our Vacation Bible School.
 She also teaches in our Children’s Church and, as needed, in Sunday School.
 She sings in the choir and is part of the praise team.

 Gregg and Kimberly celebrated their 40th wedding anniversary in November 2018.
 They have two grown children: Rebekah and James.
-Gregg and Kimberly look forward to what God has in store for Grace Bible Church in the years to come, trusting in Him to work out His plan and purpose in the hearts and lives of all who are a part of the ministry of this local church, and praising Him for all He has done and will do for us through our Lord and Savior, Jesus Christ.
+Gregg and Kimberly look forward to what God has in store for Grace Bible Church in the years to come, trusting in Him to work out His plan and purpose in the hearts and lives of all who are a part of the ministry of this local church.